proper-testing/proper-testing.github.io/pages_src/Tips.md

 Tips on testing stateful code
 ------------------------------

-* When writing properties for stateful systems, we should not forget to include some clean-up code that will be executed after a command sequence is run.
+* When writing properties for stateful systems, one should not forget to include some clean-up code that will be executed after a command sequence is run.
   This is important because side-effects from previous tests may cause subsequent tests to behave non-deterministically.

-* When specifying a model for the system under test, we should not forget to validate it.
-That is, think about what is actually tested in our properties and also how often each operation is tested.
+* When specifying a model for the system under test, one should not forget to validate it.
+That is, think about what is actually tested in your properties and also how often each operation is tested.
 One suggestion is to use the `proper_gen:pick/2` function so as to inspect the content of generated testcases for different values of the `size` parameter.
 When tests start passing, it is important to collect statistics about testcase distribution using functions such as `proper:aggregate/2`.

 * Parallel testing with PropEr is currently not fully automated.
 The abstract